Initial measurement of reactor antineutrino oscillation at SNO+: Results

 At the best-fit point, the energy scale for the proton-scattering \alphan component is fit to be 2\% larger than the prediction, with a 3\% decrease in \alphan counts, and a 14\% increase in the geoneutrino flux, as shown in Table~\ref{tab:sum_sig_bkg}.
 These variations are all well within the constraints.

-The large statistical uncertainty of the present dataset prevents a direct measurement of the mixing angle $\theta_{12}$ and so, it is fixed to the global average in Ref.~\cite{PDG2021} while fitting for $\Delta m^2_{21}$.
+Since $\theta_{12}$ relates directly to counts while $\Delta m^2_{21}$ is very sensitive to the spectral shape, as illustrated by the different curves in Fig.~\ref{fig:EpromptPredict}, the large statistical uncertainty of the present dataset prevents a direct measurement of the mixing angle $\theta_{12}$ and so, it is fixed to the global average in Ref.~\cite{PDG2021} while fitting for $\Delta m^2_{21}$.
 In the range allowed by previous measurements~\cite{PDG2021}, allowed regions for $\Delta m^2_{21}$ are identified at a 68\% confidence level, as shown in Fig.~\ref{fig:oscResult}.
 The best-fit is $\Delta m^2_{21}$ = (8.85$^{+1.10}_{-1.33}$) $\times$ 10$^{-5}$ eV$^2$.
+This result is favored compared to the likelihood fit without neutrino oscillation by a frequentist confidence level of 93.6\%.
+It is consistent with the results from KamLAND and solar measurements at around 1$\sigma$.

 The current result is combined with the global result, (7.53 $\pm$ 0.18) $\times$ 10$^{-5}$ eV$^2$ in Ref.~\cite{PDG2021}, by summing the 2$\Delta$($\ln$(Likelihood)) distribution in Fig.~\ref{fig:oscResult} with an assumed quadratic distribution whose width is set equal to 0.18 $\times$ 10$^{-5}$ eV$^2$ at 2$\Delta$($\log$(Likelihood)) = 1.
 The resulting minimum value occurs at a $\Delta m^2_{21}$ that is 0.23\% larger than the global result, with an uncertainty that is 1\% smaller, giving (7.55 $\pm$ 0.18) $\times$ 10$^{-5}$ eV$^2$.